← Back to Library

 64 HEXAGRAMS

-When two trigrams stack, they form the complete matrix of human experience
+When two trigrams stack, they form a symbolic matrix of changing situations

 Each hexagram is a figure of six stacked lines (爻 yao), read from bottom to top.
 The lower three lines form the Inner Trigram (representing the internal situation), while the upper three lines form the Outer Trigram (representing the external situation).